Bernie Sanders Open to Working With Trump on Capping Credit Card Interest Rates

 The president-elect recently proposed imposing a 10 percent temporary cap on credit card rates.

-Sen. Bernie Sanders (I-Vt.) is open to working with President-elect Donald Trump and the incoming administration on capping credit card interest rates.
+Sen. Bernie Sanders (I-Vt.) has said he is open to working with President-elect Donald Trump and the incoming administration on capping credit card interest rates.

 Trump recently proposed implementing a 10 percent temporary cap on credit card rates.